-News about the so-called “Atari VCS/Ataribox” have been sparse at best since it’s initial announcement and teasing, there has been several updates but nothing so major about when its actually coming out.
+News about the so-called “Atari VCS/Ataribox” have been sparse at best since it’s initial announcement and teasing, there have been several updates but nothing so major about when it is actually coming out.
 Not until today, where the company “Atari” has announced new details about the Atari VCS’s features, accessories, funding and when it’s initially shipping.

 In addition, the peripherals (Joystick and Controller) will be available with the console and can be purchased standalone as well in partnership with Power A and will let you play classic Atari video games dubbed “Atari Vault” and new titles as alongside other apps.
 You can check out the list of classic titles in the press release.

 Preorders begin May 30 on Indiegogo but initial shipments won’t come until Spring 2019.

 Author’s take: I am not sure if somebody is really willing to spend money on such a piece of hardware from a company that is a former shell of itself, especially after what happened with the OUYA.

 Taking a look at the latest United States Interactive Entertainment Industry sales figures and trends with industry analyst Mat Piscatella.
 (NPD Analyst, US Video Games)